loginom/loginom-help-en-omegat/data/processors/transformation/java-script/input-variables.md

 for (let prop in InputVariables.Items[0])
     console.log(prop);

-// Check for existence of the "MyVar" variable if (InputVariables.Items.MyVar)
+// Check for existence of "MyVar" variable if (InputVariables.Items.MyVar)
     console.log("The variable exists");